-The Ro-Ro ferry houses two vehicle decks, as well as a passenger deck featuring a lounge, a cafeteria, a gift shop and a children's play area.
+The Ro-Ro ferry houses two vehicle decks and a passenger deck featuring a lounge, a cafeteria, a gift shop and a children’s play area.

 The ferry also features a galley, lockers and toilets, as well as cabins, conference rooms and mess halls for crew members.